In this section you will learn how to log in and set up a system user in Zabbix.

 In this pop-up, enter an e-mail address for the user.

-Click on Add, then click Add in the user properties form.
+Click Add in the user properties form to save the user.
 The new user appears in the userlist.

 By default, a new user has no permissions to access hosts.
 To grant the user rights, click on the group of the user in the Groups column (in this case - 'Zabbix administrators').
 In the group properties form, go to the Permissions tab.